-Perampanel for epilepsy: No proof of added benefitJanuary 30th, 2013 in Medications /
+Perampanel for epilepsy: No proof of added benefitJanuary 30, 2013 in Medicine & Health / Medications

 The drug perampanel (trade name Fycompa) has been approved since July 2012 as adjunctive ("add-on") therapy for adults and children aged 12 years and older with epileptic fits (seizures).
 In an early benefit assessment according to the German Act on the Reform of the Market for Medicinal Products (AMNOG), the German Institute for Quality and Efficiency in Health Care (IQWiG) examined whether perampanel offers an added benefit over the previous standard therapy.
 However, no such added benefit can be derived from the dossier, because the manufacturer failed to present any relevant data in it for the comparison with the drugs lamotrigine or topiramate.

 Lamotrigine and topiramate as appropriate comparator therapy

 Fits that affect only a small part of the brain are called "focal" or "partial seizures".
 In this type of fit, the muscle twitches and spasms remain limited to isolated parts of the body.
 They may, however, spread over the entire body and this process is then called a "secondary generalization".
 Perampanel is approved as add-on therapy for the treatment of partial seizures with or without secondary generalization in people aged 12 years and older.

 When the Federal Joint Committee (G-BA) specified the appropriate comparator therapy, it distinguished between two treatment situations: if the first-line (basic) anti-epileptic treatment does not contain lamotrigine, perampanel as add-on therapy should be compared with lamotrigine as add-on therapy.
 If, on the other hand, lamotrigine is already part of the basic treatment, then perampanel as add-on therapy should be compared with topiramate as add-on therapy.